WLAN-Pi/wlanpi-chat-bot/README.md

 To remove the code and pull in a newer version execute the following commands and then repeat the steps above

 ```
-cd /home/wlanpi/wlanpi-telegram-bot
+cd /home/wlanpi/wlanpi-chat-bot

 # run the de-install script
 ./install.sh -r

 # remove existing source files
 cd ..
-rm -rf ./wlanpi-telegram-bot
+rm -rf ./wlanpi-chat-bot

 ```

 # Commands

-The following commands are available from the Telegram bot to gather info from the WLAN Pi or initiate actions:
+The following commands are available from the chat bot to gather info from the WLAN Pi or initiate actions:

 ```
 Available commands: